sooyeon-go/eye_for_an_eye/README.md

 ### Step 2: Generate Bounding Box
 - Open and run the [make_bbox.ipynb](make_bbox.ipynb).
 - This notebook will generate and save bbox for your data.
+- If you have any other method for creating bounding boxes, feel free to use it.

 ## Perform Appearance Transfer(Single Object version)